erik-rivas/simple_nn/README.md

 TODO
 ----------------

-- Add numpy typing
+- Solve the chapter "30.
+A Neural Network part Two" using simple NN.
 - Create the spiral plot and use the previous NN layers to solve it.
-- Solve the chapter "28.
-Variables and Place holders" using simple NN.

 DONE
 -------------------------

 - Simple linear classifier using simple NN.
+- Add pre-commit hooks
+- Add numpy typing